regularlabs/regularjs/README.md

 ## removeClasses

-Removes given class name(s) from the element
+Removes given class name(s) from the element.

 #### Syntax